The interaction of the colors with their surroundings is truly fascinating

 When we’re at these design fairs, we’re not looking specifically at our industry.
 We look at movements within the home sector, like the furniture industry.
-And then we’re responding to that with this selection of colours and finishes.
-With our range of colours, we want consumers to see that they have unlimited design flexibility with our collection.
+And then we’re responding to that with this selection of colors and finishes.
+With our range of colors, we want consumers to see that they have unlimited design flexibility with our collection.
 There’s a lot in the industry where they just pick up on a trend but fads and fashion just disappear.
 Even the quality is poor.
 At GROHE, we have a more balanced approach.
 When you buy a GROHE product it’s about quality, technology, sustainability and design.
-You know this colour and finish is on the cutting edge of interior trends and at the same time it will last, due to our higher quality standards.
+You know this color and finish is on the cutting edge of interior trends and at the same time it will last, due to our higher quality standards.

 What differentiates the GROHE Colors from color, as we typically perceive it?

 Michael Seum: We could have gone after colors that were not such long-standing trends.
 They might be around for one or two years.
 But the problem there is when you’re working with bath interiors, these are fixtures - once installed they are there for a long period of time.
 We have to be really selective around the appropriateness of the color and how it’s used.
 And I think there are other areas, where if you wanted to bring colour into the bathroom, you can do that - with lighting as well.
 That’s why we’ve taken an approach where the color is a long-standing trend.
 And we’ve seen the warm finishes now year after year, in Milan and London.
 It’s now an accepted color and finish strategy.
 But it’s not to say that we won’t have more unique finishes coming up during the process of developing the next generation of colors.